- The Architect of Bollywood’s Golden Age

 The Masterpiece and the Mentor

 Throughout the 1960s and 70s, Kapoor continued to push creative boundaries.
 “Sangam” (1964), his first venture into Technicolor, redefined the romantic musical drama.
 However, his most personal project was the magnum opus “Mera Naam Joker” (1970).
 Though initially a box-office failure, it eventually attained cult status for its philosophical depth.
 As a mentor, Raj Kapoor had an uncanny ability to spot and nurture talent.
 He launched his middle son, “Rishi Kapoor”, in the 1973 sensational hit “Bobby”.
 A vibrant teenage love story, “Bobby” revolutionized Bollywood by shifting the focus to youthful romance.
 The film featured a legendary soundtrack by “Laxmikant-Pyarelal” and introduced singer Shailendra Singh, whose voice became synonymous with Rishi Kapoor’s early career.
+The soulful, melancholic resonance of Mukesh’s voice became the spiritual heartbeat of Raj Kapoor’s on-screen persona, creating an inseparable bond between the singer and the star.
+Often described as the actor’s “soul,” Mukesh perfectly captured the innocence and pathos of the “common man” image that defined Kapoor’s legendary cinematic journey.

 Later Years and Family Success